prajwalch/yazap/README.md

 ## Installation Guide
 Before you follow below steps be sure to initialize your project as repo by running `git init`.
-Also note that if you're using zig `v0.10.0` or higher you need to use [v0.10.0 branch](https://github.com/PrajwalCH/yazap/tree/v0.10.0).
+Also note that if you're using zig `v0.10.0` or higher you have to use [v0.10.0 branch](https://github.com/PrajwalCH/yazap/tree/v0.10.0).

 1. On your root project make a directory named `libs`
 2. Run `git submodule add https://github.com/PrajwalCH/yazap libs/yazap`